Home

 Harmony Between G-d and Man

-Both the Sabbath and the Passover point mankind towards freedom from all bondage, the bondage of slavery, sin, and works.
-Both festivals bring man closer to the goal of having perfect harmony between G-d and His creation during a future day that will be All Sabbath.
-Just as the Exodus foreshadowed a spiritual freedom from sin (procured through the crucifixion and burial of Yeshua), so the Sabbath prefigured a spiritual freedom from works.
-Those individuals that attain to those spiritual freedoms made available through the New Covenant will be those who inherit the day known in Rabbinical teaching as the Sabbath Day of Rest or the Sabbath Day of Eternity.
+The Sabbath points mankind towards freedom from bondage to works.
+It brings man closer to the goal of having perfect harmony between G-d and His creation during a future day that will be All Sabbath.
+The Sabbath also prefigured a spiritual freedom from works.
+Those individuals that attain to this spiritual freedom will be those who inherit the day known in Rabbinical teaching as the Sabbath Day of Rest or the Sabbath Day of Eternity.

 "Speak to the children of Israel, and say to them: 'The feasts of the L-rd, which you shall proclaim to be holy convocations, these are My feasts.
 Six days shall work be done, but the seventh day is a Sabbath of solemn rest, a holy convocation.
 You shall do no work on it; it is the Sabbath of the L-rd in all your dwellings.'"
 (Leviticus 23:2, 3)